 Your credit score is essential to your financial freedom, to be able to borrow finance and credit when you need.
 So to maintain a high and healthy credit score, the number 1 thing you can do is repay your credit cards on time every month.
 You will have the option of paying in full or a minimum monthly repayment.
 You should pay either, but never allow for it to go into arrears or over the limit.

-Credit utilization measures the amount of your credit limit that’s being used and counts 30% of your credit score.
-The higher your credit card balance, relative to your credit limit, the higher your credit utilization and the more your credit score is hurt.
+Credit utilisation measures the amount of your credit limit that’s being used and counts 30% of your credit score.
+The higher your credit card balance, relative to your credit limit, the higher your credit utilisation and the more your credit score is hurt.
 It’s best to keep your credit card balances within 10% to 30% of your credit limit to achieve the best credit score.